codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 ---
-title: "Shared runtime configuration"
+title: "Shared runtime configuration repo"
 description: ""
 group: runtime
 toc: true
 ---

-A Codefresh account with a hosted or a hybrid runtime can store configuration settings for the runtime in a Git repository.
+A Codefresh account with a hosted or a hybrid runtime can store configuration settings in a Git repository.
 This repository can be shared with other runtimes in the same account, avoiding the need to create and maintain configurations for each runtime.

 * Hosted runtimes
   As part of the setup for a hosted runtime, you must select the Git Organization for which to create the runtime installation repo.
-Codefresh then creates the repo for the shared runtime configuration.
+Codefresh then creates the shared configuration repository.

 * Hybrid runtimes
   When you install the first hybrid runtime for an account, you can define the shared configuration repo through the `--shared-config-repo` flag.
 If the flag is omitted, and the runtime account does not have a shared configuration repo, it is created in the runtime installation repo, in `shared-config` root.

-> Currently, Codefresh supports a single shared runtime configuration repo per account.
+> Currently, Codefresh supports a single shared configuration repo per account.

 ### Shared runtime configuration repo structure
-Below is a representation of the structure of the shared runtime configuration repo.
+Below is a representation of the structure of the shared configuration repo for runtimes.
 See a [sample repo](https://github.dev/noam-codefresh/shared-gs){:target="\_blank"}.

 ```